top of page

 At a combined 250+ pages, they are also a heavy lift.

 K-12 school leaders are are deeply committed to their students and communities, often operating with limited resources while managing competing priorities.
-Additionally, since emergency preparedness frequently falls into the “other duties as assigned” category, in many cases, emergency planning and response is done by leaders with little to no formal training in emergency management, safety, or security.
+Additionally, since emergency preparedness frequently falls into the “other duties as assigned” category, in many cases, emergency planning is done by leaders with little to no formal training in emergency management, safety, or security.

 With deep experience supporting schools across the country, Total Resilience is uniquely qualified to work with you, and translate this complex guidance into a comprehensive, tailored plan that is practical and actionable.
 Contact us here, and let us know how we can help you translate pages of guidance into a sustainable plan that ultimately will help school leaders protect your students.